 134. Representation of children

-(1) The Director-General may, at any time, appoint a person who, in the Director-General’s opinion, is suitably qualified to represent a child who is a prospective adoptee or adoptee.
+(1) The CEO may, at any time, appoint a person who, in the CEO’s opinion, is suitably qualified to represent a child who is a prospective adoptee or adoptee.

-(1a) The Director-General must, as soon as practicable after the Department has been contacted in relation to the matter, appoint a person who, in the Director-General’s opinion, is suitably qualified to represent a child who —
+(1a) The CEO must, as soon as practicable after the Department has been contacted in relation to the matter, appoint a person who, in the CEO’s opinion, is suitably qualified to represent a child who —

 (a) is a prospective adoptee or adoptee; and